 2.7 Do the same terms have to be offered to all shareholders?

-There is no statutory requirement that prevents a purchaser from offering different terms to a particular shareholder (e.g. control premiums or minority discounts) when acquiring a private company.
+There is no statutory requirement that prevents a purchaser from offering different terms to a particular shareholder (e.g. control premiums) when acquiring a private company.

 2.8 Are there obligations to purchase other classes of target securities?